 - Experienced pre-hospital doctors looking to develop skills and confidence with PHEA

-- Experienced Emergency Medicine or Anaesthetic doctors who don’t currently work in the prehospital environment
+- Experienced Emergency Medicine or Anaesthetic doctors who do not currently work in the prehospital environment

-- Nurses who already have pre-hospital experience (eg. BASICs/HEMS) looking to gain familiarity or upskill with RSI techniques.
+- Nurses with pre-hospital experience (eg. BASICs/HEMS) looking to gain familiarity or upskill with RSI techniques.

 Dates for the 2024 PHEA Course will be announced shortly.

 Places are allocated on a first-come, first-served basis, provided applicants meet the course criteria.
 Payment will be taken in the application process.

 If for any reason your application is unsuccessful, you will receive a full refund.